S222em/hue.ts/README.md

 const bridge = new Bridge({
   // You can find the local ip of your bridge in the Hue app -> Settings -> My Hue system -> (Select your bridge)
   ip: 'your-ip-goes-here',
-  // You can read about creating a key here https://developers.meethue.com/develop/get-started-2/
-  applicationKey: 'your-applicationKey-goes-here',
 });
+// You can read about creating a key here https://developers.meethue.com/develop/get-started-2/ bridge.login('your-applicationKey-goes-here');
 ```

 The bridge instance has several events you can listen to.